Fohdeesha/lab-docu/documentation/fcx.md

 ```
 copy tftp flash 192.168.1.49 grz10100.bin boot
 ```

-After a few seconds it should finish, then we can flash the main OS.
-Replace the IP with the IP of your tftp server, and change the filename to match if necessary:
+After a few seconds it should finish.
+If it fails with "TFTP timed out", ```ping 192.168.1.49``` can be used to test connectivity.
+After updating the bootloader, we can flash the main OS.
+Again, change the filename to match if necessary:

 ```
 copy tftp flash 192.168.1.49 FCXR08030sa.bin primary